deeplearning4j/deeplearning4j-docs/core-concepts.md

 As the name suggests, a DataSetIterator returns [DataSet](http://nd4j.org/doc/org/nd4j/linalg/dataset/DataSet.html) objects.
 DataSet objects are containers for the features and labels of your data.
 But they aren't constrained to holding just a single example at once.
 A DataSet can contain as many examples as needed.

-It does that by keeping the values in several instances of [INDArray] (http://nd4j.org/doc/org/nd4j/linalg/api/ndarray/INDArray.html): one for the features of your examples, one for the labels and two addional ones for masking, if you are using timeseries data (see [Using RNNs / Masking](http://deeplearning4j.org/usingrnns#masking) for more information).
+It does that by keeping the values in several instances of [INDArray](http://nd4j.org/doc/org/nd4j/linalg/api/ndarray/INDArray.html): one for the features of your examples, one for the labels and two additional ones for masking, if you are using timeseries data (see [Using RNNs / Masking](http://deeplearning4j.org/usingrnns#masking) for more information).

 An INDArray is one of the n-dimensional arrays, or tensors, used in ND4J.
 In the case of the features, it is a matrix of the size `Number of Examples x Number of Features`.
 Even with only a single example, it will have this shape.